Dholydai/The_Post-Mech_Praxis/README.md

 //Item #1: Fixed the wonky USB port.
 Files to be released soon.
 //Item #2: Adding mechanical joints to fix all of the case sections together with screws.
 Files to be released soon.

+18 Jan 2024: ASA fumes have become intollerable despite many precautions.
+Having difficulty finding a non-toxic filament to make screw-fixed keyboard cases.
+Prints on my Voron Trident 350 using structurally enhanced PLA are (or seem to be) dimensionally challanged.
+Reprinting the top sections on my Prusa Mk3s+ printer.

 Please visit https://post-mech.com

 Note: There is a reversable PCB design in the KiCad folder for single-hand Dvorak keyboards.
 Never built, programmed, or tested.
 Ordered the PCBs.